Skip to main content

 Screen sharing

 Share your screen, a specific application window, or a browser tab with other participants.
-A quality selection menu lets you choose between different resolution and frame rate presets.
+A quality menu lets you tune the share for text, general use, or smooth motion.
 See Screen Sharing for full details.

-- Grid view -- all participant video tiles are displayed in a uniform grid.
-Best when everyone is speaking or when you want to see all faces.
+• Grid view -- all participant video tiles are displayed in a uniform grid.
+Best when everyone is contributing or when you want to see all faces at once.

-- Focus view -- the active speaker or shared content takes up most of the screen, with other participants shown as smaller thumbnails.
-Best for presentations or when one person is doing most of the talking.
+• Speaker view -- the main stage automatically follows whoever is talking, with other participants shown as smaller thumbnails.
+Best when one person is doing most of the talking and you want the layout to keep up on its own.

 Settings menu